WiscWeb - WordPress UW Theme - Options for Protecting Pages

-At this time, we are not taking new requests for intranets or sites that require integration with Manifest Groups.
+At this time, we are not taking new requests for intranets, sites requiring integration with Manifest Groups, or sites requiring NetID authentication on pages.
 We apologize for the inconvenience and will keep the community posted on any developments on these topics.
 More information can be found on the WiscWeb website.

 - Offering Comparison